 • Symptoms

-• Annoying spot in the middle of the visual field
+• Disturbing spot in the middle of the field of vision

 • Photoreceptors of the retina (especially in the macula area) with high metabolic activity and high O2 consumption à increased radical formation

-• Retinal pigment epithelium (RPE) behind the retina: cells of the RPE dispose of oxidized (unusable) photoreceptor parts through phagocytosis and removal à disturbances of the process (lack of oxygen, metabolic disorders, arteriosclerosis are discussed) lead to deposits ("drusen"),
+• Retinal pigment epithelium (RPE) behind the retina: Cells of the RPE dispose of oxidized (unusable) photoreceptor parts through phagocytosis and removal à Disturbances in the process (a lack of oxygen, metabolic disorders, arteriosclerosis are discussed) lead to deposits (“drusen”),

 which accelerate the degeneration of RPE cells and promote macular degeneration